TheShmoJoe/Final/README.md

-\\This is the main thing where it creates the window from the Window class.
+//This is the main thing where it creates the window from the Window class.

 public class Main {